GUDHI/gudhi-devel/src/python/doc/alpha_complex_user.rst

 Remarks
 ^^^^^^^
-When an :math:`\alpha`-complex is constructed with an infinite value of :math:`\alpha^2`, the complex is a Delaunay complex (with special filtration values).
+* When an :math:`\alpha`-complex is constructed with an infinite value of :math:`\alpha^2`, the complex is a Delaunay complex (with special filtration values).
+The Delaunay complex without filtration values is also available by passing :code:`default_filtration_value = True` to :func:`~gudhi.AlphaComplex.create_simplex_tree`.
+* For people only interested in the topology of the Alpha complex (for instance persistence), Alpha complex is equivalent to the `Čech complex <https://gudhi.inria.fr/doc/latest/group__cech__complex.html>`_ and much smaller if you do not bound the radii. `Čech complex <https://gudhi.inria.fr/doc/latest/group__cech__complex.html>`_ can still make sense in higher dimension precisely because you can bound the radii.
+* Using the default :code:`complexity = 'safe'` makes the construction safe.
+  If you pass :code:`complexity = 'exact'` to :func:`~gudhi.AlphaComplex.__init__`, the filtration values are the exact ones converted to the filtration value type of the simplicial complex.
+This can be very slow.
+  If you pass :code:`complexity = 'safe'` (the default) or :code:`complexity = 'fast'`, the filtration values are only guaranteed to have a small multiplicative error compared to the exact value, see `CGAL::Lazy_exact_nt<NT>::set_relative_precision_of_to_double <https://doc.cgal.org/latest/Number_types/classCGAL_1_1Lazy__exact__nt.html>`_ for details.
+A drawback, when computing persistence, is that an empty exact interval [10^12,10^12] may become a non-empty approximate interval [10^12,10^12+10^6].
+  Using :code:`complexity = 'fast'` makes the computations slightly faster, and the combinatorics are still exact, but the computation of filtration values can exceptionally be arbitrarily bad.
+In all cases, we still guarantee that the output is a valid filtration (faces have a filtration value no larger than their cofaces).
+* For performances reasons, it is advised to use Alpha_complex with `CGAL <installation.html#cgal>`_ :math:`\geq` 5.0.0.

 Example from points
 -------------------